 Nautilus E618 Elliptical Summary

 The Nautilus E618 is a reliable elliptical trainer, with a construction similar to the commercial models, motorized resistance and incline, and a multi-functional console.
 For example, it offers an impressive array of features, including adjustable pedals, 29 workouts, 25 levels of resistance, Bluetooth connectivity, wireless pulse tracking, etc.

-Thus, it’s a machine made for all types of workouts, from light cardio to intense interval training.
+With this in mind, it’s a machine for all types of workouts, from light cardio to intense interval training.
 On top of that, it costs less than $1,000 (at least for the moment), while most commercial models cost more than twice.
 In all, it’s a fitness machine with an outstanding price/quality/value ratio.